adrian-xrx/pitch-it/README.md

 ## License
 BSD License
-Copyright (c) 2016, the creators of pitch it
+Copyright (c) 2016, The creators of pitch it